llvm/mlir-www/website/content/users/_index.md

 and the GPU Polygeist paper
 [High-Performance GPU-to-CPU Transpilation and Optimization via High-Level Parallel Constructs](https://arxiv.org/abs/2207.00257)

+## [PyDSL](https://github.com/Huawei-CPLLab/PyDSL): A pythonic frontend for MLIR

+PyDSL aims to provide an interface between Python and MLIR.
+The project aims for simplicity, i.e. The project should be easy to maintain with a thin layer of translation, as well as that the syntax for PyDSL should be as close to legal Python as possible, while maintaining the precision of MLIR.

 ## [Pylir](https://github.com/zero9178/Pylir)

 Pylir aims to be an optimizing Ahead-of-Time Python Compiler with high language